 - We must continue the progress to value women and girls in a global society.
 Education in schools must take a gender neutral approach to help destroy engrained ideas of gender roles and gender norms.
 These long-term approaches may have an impact on societal views in the future, encouraging men and women to see domestic work as a shared responsibility.

 If we can get the world to value women, domestic work may begin to get recognised as an integral part of the family unit.
 More importantly, when women are seen as equal, more women work and this gives economies a potential to grow.
 We must keep all countries on track to continue tackling the employment participation gap.
+In the 21st century, domestic work should not be an obstacle for women to achieve their dreams and goals.
 Women have the right to exercise the full potential of their education and skills and be able to leave a marriage confidently and receive a fair share of matrimonial property.

 Helpful resources for wider reading around this topic area: